-Why Does My Child Need To Be Fluent In Basic Math Facts?
+Why Your Child Needs To Be Fluent In Basic Math Facts.

 Excellence in math doesn’t just happen.
 Fluency matters.